neillturner/chef-nano/README.md

 9. vagrant plugin install vagrant-winrm

+## Server Creation

+To create the server in a command window change directory to this folder and run:

+kitchen create base-WindowsNano

+## Connect to server via powershell

-To connect via powershell, run:
+run:
 ```
 # Enable powershell remoting if it is not already enabled
 Enable-PSRemoting -Force